andreas-seiderer/Eventerpretor/Readme.md

 Several examples can be found in "examples".
 Further examples will be added!

+## Building
+An installed version of gradle and Java JDK 8 is required.
+With the console you just have to type in "gradle build" in the "gradle" directory of this repository.

+Another option is to use IntellJ Idea where you can import the gradle project.

 ## Nodes
 Pipelines can contain three different types of processing nodes: "input", "transform", "output".
 Please note that the TransformNode "TransformGroovy" is a special node since every Java command or function from an included library can be used!